Frequently Asked Questions

 What Does a Software Engineer Do?

 A software engineer does a number of things each day that ultimately culminate in building a software product.
-The specific day-to-day tasks of a software engineer include but are not limited to the following:

 Why Is Software Engineering Important?